 Ultimately, it’s important to the government that small businesses are able to survive through the pandemic.
 Small businesses generate about half of America’s gross domestic product, employing millions of Americans.

 In recent weeks, government officials have been working on several bipartisan initiatives to provide greater flexibility with the PPP program.
 We expect the forgiveness process to be simplified and streamlined as time goes on, not made more restrictive.
+As an example, the recent Paycheck Protection Flexibility Act extended PPP loan periods from 8 weeks to 24 weeks, giving businesses more time to spend their funds.

 If you are uncomfortable with loans, there are other funding resources available to you.